Gr\"obner cells of punctual Hilbert schemes in dimension two: Introduction

-We provide various examples and discuss connections with compactified Jacobians of plane curve singularities.
-Their Gr\"obner decompositions are in a sense "orthogonal" to those in terms of the so-called Piontkowski strata, non-trivial even for the generalized Jacobians (principle ideals only).
-We do not have a complete theory, but in examples this is connected with the super-duality for the motivic superpolynomials from \cite{ChP1}, which is related to the corresponding functional equation of the Galkin-St\"ohr zeta functions \cite{Sto}.
-See also \cite{MY,MS,ORS}.
+This decomposition induces that of compactified Jacobians of plane curve singularities under the natural embeddings, which is non-trivial even for the generalized Jacobians, which are for {\it principal\,} fractional ideals instead of all of them.
+Combined with that in terms of the so-called Piontkowski strata, it can be presumably used to obtain the super-duality for the motivic superpolynomials from \cite{ChP1}.
+This duality was conjectured in \cite{Ch} to coincide with the functional equation of the Galkin-St\"ohr zeta functions for any plane curve singularities; this is related to motivic theory of $H^{(n)}$.
+See \cite{Sto} and also \cite{MY,MS,ORS}.

 The topological invariance of these superpolynomials is a significant part of the conjectures in \cite{ChP1,Ch}.
-We prove a stronger fact for the deformations of quasi-homogeneous singularities and similar families: the correponding strata of the compactified Jacobian with fixed degrees depend only on the topological type of the singularity.
+We prove a stronger fact for the deformations of quasi-homogeneous singularities and some similar families.
+Namely, $\tilde{Jac^\bullet}$ from Lemma \ref{lem:tilde-Jac}, closely related to the compactified Jacobians, are topological invariants for such families.

-This is related to the wall-crossing for $\C[x,y]$ or $\C[[x,y]]$ upon coupling the Gr\"obner ordering with valuations of these rings depending on rational numbers, some "stability conditions", and to \cite{GoN}.